jlinoff/macports-tools/README.md

     -f, --fix           Fix to use HTTP instead of port 873.

     -h, --help          This help message.

+    -i, --ignore        Ignore the current installation.
+                        This is useful if you get an error when trying to get the existing macports information.

     -n, --no-prompt     Do not prompt the user to continue.
                         Use this for batch scripts.